ArjhanToteck/Minigame-Bot/README.md

 # 2021 Update
 The bot somehow got added to enough servers to get verified.
 Notice the checkmark next to "BOT."
 Very cool.
 ![Epic checkmark](verified.PNG)

+Discord released some new stuff to their API such as buttons and slash commands, but I probably won't update this bot for a while.
+I've got better stuff to do.